Evolution of Cosmic Voids in the Schrodinger-Poisson Formalism: Viscosity in a Schr odinger fluid

 To test the reliability of this pseudo-Reynolds number, we looked at the relationships between the quantities used to define it.
 Since $u$ is the calculated value $v_{peak}$, we started by fixing $l$, and comparing various $\nu$ values with the $v_{peak}$ produced by this.
 As seen in Figure \ref{fig:nu_v_corr}, it is clear that $\nu$ and $v_{peak}$ are proportional to one another.
 Then we fixed $\nu$ and calculated $v_{peak}$ for various $l$ values and as seen in Figure \ref{fig:lv_corr}, it is clear that $l$ and $v_{peak}$ have an inversely proportional relationship.
 Due to the nature of how $v_{peak}$ is calculated it is not possible to fix $u$ and look at the relationship between $\nu$ and $l$, but it suffices for a quick illustration.

 The next obvious step is to compute a Reynolds number for the system described above.
-The size of the void can be found by taking the space between the edges of the void, it is not clear from Figure \ref{fig:rho_IC}, but the size of the void was set to be $l = 2.0$.
+The initial size of the void can be seen in Figure \ref{fig:rho_IC}.
+However, it is not very clear in Figure \ref{fig:rho_IC} where the edge of the void is,or what the edge of a void would mean, but we have chosen it, in this case, to be where the density begins to `drop off'.
+This was defined to be at $\pm 1$, therefore making this length $l = 2.0$.
 The frequency parameter, or viscosity, was set to be $\nu = 0.05$.
 As seen above the peak velocity was calculated and found to be $v_{\rm peak} = 1.55$.
 This would give us a Reynolds number $R = 62.0$.
 This is equivalent to a void $30~$Mpc wide, with expansion velocity of $27~$ km s$^{-1}$ and a viscosity of $ 4\times 10^{10}~$ km$^{2}s^{-1}$.
 The actual value for the effective viscosity is not well known, so we used the value stated and discussed in \cite{viscous} for illustration.